akrossu/akrossu.github.io/static/blog-posts/first-post.md

 i'm not really sure what to write here. this is mostly a test to see if my code is working.

-actually, i'd like to note a little bit about how i'v written this website as it's kinda cool!
+actually, i'd like to note a little bit about how i've written this website as it's kinda cool!

 <br>